anoma/juvix-docs/docs/blog/posts/vampir-circuits.md

 power := power' 1;
 ```

-With the reformulated definition, compiling Juvix to Vamp-IR succeeds and it is possible to generate a ZK proof that 2^30 is indeed equal to 1073741824.
+With the reformulated definition, the program size increases only by a factor of 1^30 = 30.
+Now compiling to Vamp-IR succeeds and it is possible to generate a ZK proof that e.g. 2^30 is indeed equal to 1073741824.

 [vampir-book]: https://anoma.github.io/VampIR-Book/
 [normal-form]: https://en.wikipedia.org/wiki/Beta_normal_form